JanssenProject/jans/Server/integrations/basic.multi_auth_conf/README.txt

       ]
    }

-   The names/values of properties are simular to oxAuth/oxTrust ldap configuration files.
+   The names/values of properties are similar to oxAuth/oxTrust ldap configuration files.